fluttermtl/flutter_chat_workshop/02_run_application/instructions.md

 # Step 2: Run application

-On this step, we will cover how to initialize an app.
+In this step, we will cover how to initialize an app.

 Complete the code to run the `SomeApp` widget.

 ---

 ## runApp

-The `runApp` function is used to initialize the app.
-This function is called in a main function that will be the entry point of the app.
-It takes as input a widget that will be the root of the app.
+The [runApp](https://api.flutter.dev/flutter/widgets/runApp.html) function is the entry point of the Flutter application.
+The function must be called in the `main` to start the Flutter application. [runApp](https://api.flutter.dev/flutter/widgets/runApp.html) takes a widget as an argument that will be the root of the Flutter app.
-Don't forget to import the `package:flutter/material.dart` that contains the `runApp` function.
+To use [runApp](https://api.flutter.dev/flutter/widgets/runApp.html), We must import `package:flutter/material.dart`.

 ```dart
 import 'package:flutter/material.dart';